All Episodes

 Does that make any sense to anybody?

-So that he kills Mueller does his own credibility.
+So that he kills, Mueller does, his own credibility.

 His own report goes up in flames to any logical, fair-minded person.

-And then a big part of that, you don't even bother to investigate.
+And then a big part of that, you don't even bother to investigate?

-Does it make any sense to anyone?
+Does that make any sense to anyone?

 No.